 Baqsimi is a new portable, dry nasal spray of powdered glucagon developed by Eli Lilly pharmaceuticals.
 This is a ready to use form of glucagon that doesn’t require any mixing before use.
 It was the first FDA approved powder version of glucagon which can help to increase blood glucose levels in people who are having a hypoglycaemic event.

-Each packet contains 2 cartridges for use in the managment of severe hypoglycemia when a person requires the help of another person.
+Each packet contains 2 cartridges for use in the management of severe hypoglycaemia when a person requires the help of another person.

 Baqsimi doesn’t need to be refrigerated and can be stored in temperatures up to 30 degrees Celsius (86 degrees Fahrenheit).
 Baqsimi can also be used in people with diabetes from four years and older.

-Baqsimi glucagon is designed to be used as an emergency measure for the treament of hypglycemia (low blood sugar level) when a person with diabetes is unable to help themselves or eat sugar containing foods safely.
+Baqsimi glucagon is designed to be used as an emergency measure for the treatment of hypglycaemia (low blood sugar level) when a person with diabetes is unable to help themselves or eat sugar containing foods safely.